 Sometimes we forget simple coping skills, but remember- it is okay to take ten minutes to yourself to release emotion and reduce any of that negative stress.
 Although the holiday season is often busy, don’t forget to also make time for therapy.
 Give yourself the space to process any stress or difficult emotions that may come up.
 The holidays are a wonderful time to focus on others, but don’t forget to make time for you!
 Take care of yourself.
 I wish you a happy and peaceful holiday season!

-Begin To Learn Coping Skills at Our Center in Katy, TX
+Begin Counseling at Our Center in Katy, TX

-If you are ready to find relief from depression and anxiety for yourself or your child or teen, the therapists at The Counseling Center at Cinco Ranch can help!
+If you are ready to find relief from stress due to the holiday season, the therapists at The Counseling Center at Cinco Ranch can help!
 We provide therapy to people of all ages.
 To begin counseling in Katy, TX, follow these three steps:

-- Contact our office to set up an appointment or to get more information about depression and anxiety treatment
+- Contact our office to set up an appointment or to get more information about the different therapies we offer

 - Meet with one of our caring therapists

-- Find new ways to cope with your stress with counseling!
+- Find peace from your stress with counseling!

 Other Therapy Services We Offer

 Here at The Counseling Center at Cinco Ranch we offer treatment for depression and anxiety for adults, teens, and kids.
-We also offer counseling services in other areas including trauma counseling, counseling for kids, counseling for young adults, teen counseling, couples counseling, eating disorder treatment, men’s issues, women’s issues, family therapy, and group counseling.
+We also offer counseling services in other areas including anxiety treatment, trauma counseling, counseling for kids, counseling for young adults, teen counseling, couples counseling, eating disorder treatment, depression treatment, men’s issues, women’s issues, and family therapy.
 Our therapists strive to regularly post blogs with helpful information on a variety of mental health topics.
 To learn more about our therapists and our counseling services, please reach out to the Counseling Center today!